lucasharca/pokestoreBeta/README.md

 ## PokeStore
+You can preview this app at: https://pokestore-br.herokuapp.com/ Heroku needs 10 seconds do "wake up", if the page doesn't load wait 1 minute and try reloading.

 In this project I created an online store example using pokémon.
 This particular store only contains fire type pokémon.
 The tech used is ReactJS, together with pokeAPI as a source of pokémon data.